 Radiotherapy can give very good long lasting pain control for certain types of cancer pain such as bone pain.
 The treatment kills the cancer cells so that the tumour shrinks.
 The affected bone then begins to heal and strengthen itself.
 The pain may ease to some extent or may go completely.
 When treated with radiotherapy, about 3 out of 10 people (30%) with pain from cancer that has spread to the bones will have no pain within a month.
 Another 4 out of 10 people (40%) will have pain that is half as bad as it was.
-Radiotherapy is often used to treat bones that have fractured because they have been weakened by cancer (pathological fracture).
+Doctors often use radiotherapy to treat bones that have fractured because they have been weakened by cancer (pathological fracture).
 Radiotherapy can also reduce pain caused by spinal cord compression.

-Radiofrequency ablation uses heat made by radio waves to kill cancer cells.
+Radiofrequency ablation (RFA) uses heat made by radio waves to kill cancer cells.
 The electrical energy heats up the tumour and kills the cancer cells.
 You have RFA through a probe that goes through your skin into the tumour.
 It is quite a new treatment and at the moment only a few specialist centres offer it.
 But some research has shown that it can control pain caused by some types of cancer.